Contributing to the Greater Good

 - develop as leaders who take initiative, solve problems, work as a team, and demonstrate their abilities while and through helping others

 The graduation requirement is two hundred (200) hours of community service.
 These hours should be completed prior to spring break of senior year.
-This also includes frequently asked questions concerning service learning.
+Here are some details:

 - Fifty (50) hours of the 200 required hours may be completed out of the state/country.